Packaging for maritime and marine applications

 - Adheres to relevant regulations.

-Shipping via sea risks exposing your goods to wet conditions and salt water, which can lead to potential damage.
+Shipping by sea exposes your goods to wet conditions and saltwater, which can lead to damage.
 Therefore, ensuring that your packaging offers robust resistance to moisture ingress is imperative.

 Carefully selecting materials and employing suitable protective packaging is vital.
-However, it’s essential to acknowledge that resistance to salt water and humidity extends beyond the choice of packaging material and encompasses design and construction, too.
+However, it’s essential to acknowledge that resistance to salt water and humidity extends beyond the choice of packaging material and encompasses design and construction as well.

 Additionally, consider the duration of exposure to moisture and salt water during marine transport.
-Depending on the voyage’s duration and environmental conditions, supplementary protective measures like moisture absorbers or desiccants may be necessary to maintain a dry interior environment within the packaging.
+Depending on the voyage’s duration and environmental conditions, supplementary protective measures, such as moisture absorbers or desiccants, may be necessary to maintain a dry interior environment within the packaging.

-These considerations also extend to the protective cases used for storing tools, equipment, and kits used by offshore engineers.
+These considerations also extend to the protective cases used to store tools, equipment, and kits for offshore engineers.

 Is VCI packaging also required?

-If you are shipping large industrial parts or components, they may also be susceptible to damage caused by corrosion.
+If you are shipping large industrial parts or components, they may also be susceptible to corrosion-related damage.

 Marine environments are, understandably, particularly prone to conditions that could cause damage to your shipments in this way.